rorymcginnis1/Sentiment-Analysis/README.md

 ## Description

-Developed a sentiment analysis on tweets to using an MLP to determine if the tweets are positive, negative, irrelivent or neutral.
+Developed a sentiment analysis on tweets to using an MLP to determine if the tweets are positive, negative, irrelevant or neutral.
-Implimented Preprocessing techniques for cleaning and filtering the tweets.
+Implemented Preprocessing techniques for cleaning and filtering the tweets.
 Created a custom PyTorch dataset for label processing and one-hot encoding.
 Evaluated the model performance on test set.

 ## Tools and frameworks
-(Python, Pandas, NumPy, csikit-learn, PyTorach)
+(Python, Pandas, NumPy, scikit-learn, PyTorch)

 ## Run